EmceeEscher/Robot-thermo-group/enph253/project_report/SOFTWARE.md

 and then passed pointers to the appropriate minor modes to the major modes that needed to control them.

-Alas, despite this hindsight speculation, the setup proved itself too difficult to debug and would have inevtiably introduced more problems due to its complexity and the many subtleties of C++.
+Alas, regardless of this hindsight speculation, the setup proved itself too difficult to debug and would have inevtiably introduced more problems due to its complexity and the many subtleties of C++.
 We eventually opted for a more simple approach.